hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 Importantly, data management practices should be applied *throughout* your analyses.
 Some other advantages to a commiting to strong data management practices are:

 - Helping yourself and others if the data needs to be re-analyzed because it is well-organized
-- Dessiminating data to collaborators and other researchers is easier
+- Disseminating data to collaborators and other researchers is easier
 - Getting credit for the data you generated

 You can visit the [Harvard's Biomedical Data Management Website](https://datamanagement.hms.harvard.edu/about/what-research-data-management) for more information on research data management suggestions and policies.